Michelle Payne: 2016-2017 seasons

-On 23 June 2017, Payne was stood down from racing after she had tested positive for the drug phentermine, an appetite suppressant banned under Australian Rule of Racing 81B.
+On 23 June 2017, Payne was stood down from racing after testing positive for the drug phentermine, an appetite suppressant banned under Australian Rule of Racing 81B.
 The traces were found in Payne's urine from a test taken on 11 June 2017, at the Swan Hill Cup meeting.
 Payne faced an inquiry by Racing Victoria stewards on 29 June 2017.
-Payne pleaded guilty to taking the appetite suppressant phentermine and was banned for four weeks until 21 July 2017.
-Payne said after the investigation "The onus is 100 per cent with me … I regret not seeking more guidance, I wasn’t thorough, and that is completely my fault.
+Payne pleaded guilty to taking phentermine and was banned for four weeks until 21 July 2017.
+She said after the investigation, "The onus is 100 per cent with me … I regret not seeking more guidance, I wasn't thorough, and that is completely my fault.
 My sincere apologies to everyone."

-She also speaks at conferences around Australia and internationally sharing her inspiring story.
+Payne became a trainer.
+She also speaks at conferences around Australia and internationally.

 Honours

-Payne was awarded the Medal of the Order of Australia in the 2021 Australia Day Honours.
+Payne was inducted onto the Victorian Honour Roll of Women in 2016.
+She was awarded the Medal of the Order of Australia in the 2021 Australia Day Honours.

 Legacy

-In 2019, Michelle Payne's victory was made into a feature film, Ride Like a Girl, with Teresa Palmer in the role of Payne.
+In 2019, Payne's victory was made into a feature film, Ride Like a Girl, with Teresa Palmer in the role of Payne.